geluyan/pyapi/docs/cli.md

 # CLI Operations
-The biggest advantage of pythapi the the CLI interface.
-You can directly perform API call agains your endpoint on the CLI.
+The biggest advantage of pythapi is the CLI interface.
+You can directly perform API call against your endpoint on the CLI.
 How awesome is that ;)

 After you've installed pythapi through pip, pythapi is available over the CLI using: